Universal Outlier Hypothesis Testing: Universal Outlier Hypothesis Testing

-\begin{remark} {\em It is interesting to note that when only $\mu$ is known, one can also achieve the optimal error exponent in (\ref{eqn-completely-nonuniv}).
-However, we do not yet know if the corresponding version of our proposed test, wherein the $\pi$ in (\ref{eqn-detector-2}) is replaced with $\hat{\pi}_i = \textstyle{\frac{\sum_{j \neq i} \gamma_{j}}{M-1}},\ i = 1, \ldots, M,$ is optimal.
-Nevertheless, a different test will be presented in Appendix \ref{app-B}, and will be shown to achieve the optimal error exponent in (\ref{eqn-completely-nonuniv}).} \end{remark}
+\begin{remark} {\em It is interesting to note that when only $\mu$ is known, one can also achieve the optimal error exponent in (\ref{eqn-completely-nonuniv}) using a different test that will be presented in Appendix \ref{app-B}.
+However, we do not yet know if the corresponding version of the GL test, wherein the $\pi$ in (\ref{eqn-jointdis}) is replaced with $\hat{\pi}_i = \textstyle{\frac{\sum_{k \neq i} \gamma_{k}}{M-1}},\ i = 1, \ldots, M,$ is optimal.} \end{remark}

 Consequently, in the completely universal setting, when nothing is known about $\mu$ and $\pi$ except that $\mu \neq \pi$, and both $\mu$ and $\pi$ have full supports, it holds that for any universal test $\delta$,